 Personal property rider

 A personal property rider is an addition to your home insurance policy providing additional coverage for your belongings.
-While standard policies typically provide some level of personal property coverage, there are often limits on the coverage provided for certain types of belongings.
+While standard policies typically provide some level of personal property coverage, there are often limits on coverage for certain types of belongings.
 A personal property rider can be used to increase these coverage limits, ensuring that high-value items like electronics, artwork, or expensive furniture are fully covered.

 Earthquake rider